vivek-2018201078/Sexism_classification/docs/index.md

 * Supervised Methods.

 __UNSUPERVISED METHOD__:
 Since the data is based on pre trained word embeddings and creating vector for every post, we could assume that each vector carries semantic meaning.
 We applied clustering approach to divide the dataset into 2 different clusters using K-Means clustering algorithm with intention to divide posts which carry similar semantic structure.
 Since dataset contains both positive and negative samples, it is assumed that they will be in different clusters.
 Results are discussed below.
-Purity of clusters observed in K-Means clustering algorithm : 52.5%
+Purity of clusters observed in K-Means clustering algorithm : 52.5%.
+Also we calculated accuracy measure using K-Means on 80% data on testing on actual labels we get accuracy of 53% and f1 score of 38%.